qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - i can't see my mail
 - why can't i see my mail in my inbox
 - why i can't see my previous days mails can see only new mails in my inbox else i can't see what to do
-- i can't see my sent mails
-- i can't see sent mail please help me
-- i i can't see the tbsp in the tbsp
-- can't see a spam tbsp
 - still can't see my mail
 - i can't see any of my sent mail submitted
 - not getting emails come through